 During a recent interview, I was put in contact with Author Kim Love Stump.
-Originally from Asheboro, Kim is a Charlotte based author who has written a wonderful YA book ‘A Clearing in the Forest’.
+Originally from Asheboro, Kim is a Charlotte-based author who has written a wonderful YA book ‘A Clearing in the Forest’.
 The story explores Kingdom Ayrden where the heroine of the story, Princess Adriana, must go on a journey following her 16th birthday to prove herself worthy of ascending the throne.
-Through the course of her journey she goes through three very different kingdoms never knowing if she will ever make it back home.
+Through the course of her journey, she goes through three very different kingdoms never knowing if she will ever make it back home.

-This story is woven together with rich, detailed descriptions that really help the reader visualize the worlds and characters that Adriana encounters during your journey.
+This story is woven together with rich, detailed descriptions that really help the reader visualize the worlds and characters that Adriana encounters during her journey.
 While geared towards YA, adults can thoroughly enjoy this book.

-Before I’d even started reading the book, I was already thinking up questions that I wanted to ask Kim, and as a fellow writer I was inspired by her story and process.
+Before I’d even started reading the book, I was already thinking up questions that I wanted to ask Kim, and as a fellow writer, I was inspired by her story and process.

 When did you first become interested in writing?

 Forever.
 The first time, 3rd grade in Ms. Dorset’s class in Asheboro, she had a picture of dates.
 So I wrote the story ‘I am a date’.
 It’s all about a date-making journey to the store and ends with a girl eating it.
 I always loved to write, and had random notebooks filled with stories, nothing completed.
 Writing is something I’ve always done when I get stressed or am working through something.

 What drew you to the young adult genre in particular?